dheerajstvpm/daily_coding_problems/README.md

 # Getting started

-1. Use "pnpm i" to install dependencies.
+1. Use "npm run pnpm" to install dependencies.
-2. Use "pnpm start -- *filename*" to execute ts file.
+2. Use "npm start -- *filename*" to execute ts file.

 ### Function Dos and Don'ts